ad unit placeholder ad unit placeholder ad unit placeholder

 • An employer will be able to tell straight away if you are lying about your interests.

-Avoid hobbies that are related to politics or taboo topics.
-Telling an employer that you like drinking or gambling will, for obvious reasons, fail to give them a great first impression of you – so stick to mentioning interests that are relatively uncontroversial and keep it professional.
+Telling an employer that you like drinking or gambling could, for obvious reasons, fail to give them a great first impression of you.

 • On the flip side, giving answers that are too vague or generic can be equally detrimental.

-Make sure that your hobbies are things you actually take an active interest in, and can back up with events you have attended, groups you’re a part of, or activities you’ve partaken in.
+Make sure that your hobbies are things you actually take an active interest in.

-Choose 1-3 hobbies that are most relevant to the job you are applying for, and instead of just listing them, talk in more depth about each one.
+Choose 1-3 hobbies that are most relevant to the job you are applying for.

 Mention the transferrable skills you have gained and what your personal goals are for the future.

-Before you go into any graduate job interview, think about which of your interests will be most attractive to an employer and construct an answer that shows you’ll be an asset to their business.
+Before you go into any graduate job interview, think about which of your interests will be most attractive to an employer.

-Variations of the question what are your hobbies and interests
+Variations of questions about hobbies and interests

 • What are your interests in life?